Setting up

 Getting balcony Elites out

 If he's on the ramp, you can get him to go down it by making him swipe at you.
-You can get close enough by simply running up to him, or to avoid heavy fire on the higher difficulty levels, using the nearby active camouflage to move in and brush up against him (then immediately back off to try and avoid the swipe).
+You can get close enough by simply running up to him, or to avoid heavy fire on the higher difficulty levels, using the nearby active camouflage to move in and brush up against him, then immediately back off to try and avoid the swipe.
 If you lose health there's a medkit outside.

 Another method is to land a frag grenade nearby to blow him down a way (you'll be able to replace the frag outside), or you could blast him with a Banshee bolt from outside.
 But obviously you run the risk of damaging him, which isn't ideal.
 Yet another method is to drive up the ramp at him in a Ghost, hoping he leaps clear helpfully.
 Once when I tried this with a nasty red Elite halfway up the ramp, he leapt straight back and out into the snow.
 Some leap!
 However, it's hard to get it to work, and carries the risk of squashing your target.
-So you're best off trying to stick with the swiping method.
+So you're best off trying to use the swiping method.

 Things seem trickier if he's on the balcony.
 If you've got a Banshee you don't mind damaging, fly at him to make him jump off the open end or at least towards it.
 There's a trick you can use to minimize your damage here.
 Fly up at him from right below the balcony, which gives you cover; he'll still dive.
 If he's right near the end, it's hard to make him jump off; he'd tend to jump the other way.
 Instead, blast him off the rest of the way with a Banshee bolt nearby (trying to minimize damage to him).
 Actually, it's also possible to nudge him along with the Banshee's nose, but you take bad damage and run the risk of squashing him.